sbY99/LiveWeb-IE/README.md

 # LiveWeb-IE: A Benchmark For Online Web Information Extraction

-This repository contains the official implementation for the paper: *LiveWeb-IE: A Benchmark For Online Web Information Extraction*.
+This repository contains the official dataset for the paper: *LiveWeb-IE: A Benchmark For Online Web Information Extraction*.

 ## Dataset Structure